2024 Colorado Legislative Session Recap

 This recap shows that we did make valuable progress on important issues this legislative session.
 We created targeted tax credits that make our tax system fairer, provided more support to our care workers, increased funding for aging services, instituted long-term and progressive property tax reform, and made in-roads on our affordable housing crisis.

 But simultaneously, we must acknowledge the ever-present challenges which prevent us from truly becoming a state capable of ensuring economic mobility for every Coloradan.
-This year, we didn’t have enough money to better support older workers, fully fund CCCAP, or sustainably ensure living wages for care workers.
+This year, we didn’t have enough money to better support older workers, fully fund CCCAP, or sustainably ensure a living wage in Colorado for care workers.
 We have yet to see whether we can maintain robust funding for higher education – a pivotal gateway to the middle class.

 What we saw this year was a return to the old normal.
 With the waning of federal support, we are back to an ever-present state where critical priorities must compete with one another and something always loses.